DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 - 6% have 3 HEIs
 - 3% have more than 3 HEIs

-This is important since if an SD has multiple HEIs, they only need to be onboarded once so the other HEIs do not need to provide onboarding information.
+This is important since if an SD has multiple HEIs, they only need to be onboarded once.
+The other HEIs accrediting their courses will not need to provide contact details for them.

 ### Cross-over between users of Manage and Publish